ehernandezvilla/FinalFSNDProject/README.md

 ## Users

-For the authentication the users are:
+For the authentication the users are (just for testing limited permissions):

 name: user
 email: user@test.cl